How to Sync Two Office 365 or Exchange Calendars?

 # 2. Create Office 365 or Exchange sync

 The next step is to create the sync.
 To do this, go to the Synchronizations section of the dashboard and click the 'New sync' button (plus icon).
-You'll see a wizard page, where you need to follow three steps of sync creation:
+You'll see a wizard page, where you need to follow the following three steps:

 - Select the first app (Office 365 or Exchange Calendar Meetings in our case)

 - Select the second app (also Office 365 or Exchange Calendar Meetings)

-In case you want to sync to Exchange on-premise server, you cannot sign in like that.
-Instead, you should enter Endpoint URL, Username (which should just be your email in most cases) and Password fields directly manually.
+In case you want to sync to an Exchange on-premise server, you cannot sign in like that.
+Instead, you should enter Endpoint URL, Username (which should just be your email in most cases), and Password fields directly manually.
 You can always contact us if you're not sure how to connect!